-Driving without insurance in Maryland triggers two separate penalty systems that run at the same time.
-The first is the MVA’s administrative penalty: the moment your required coverage lapses, the Motor Vehicle Administration can assess an uninsured-motorist penalty fee of $200 for the first 30 days plus $7 for every day after that — up to a maximum of $3,500 per violation in a 12-month period (these figures increased from $150 and $2,500 effective July 1, 2024).
-The MVA also suspends your vehicle registration automatically under Md.
+Quick answer: Driving without insurance in Maryland triggers two separate penalty systems at the same time.
+Track one is administrative: the moment your coverage lapses, the MVA can assess an uninsured-motorist penalty of $200 for the first 30 days plus $7 per day after that, capped at $3,500 per violation in a 12-month period, and your registration is suspended automatically under Md.
 Code, Transp. § 17-106.
-The second is a criminal charge: knowingly driving an uninsured vehicle is a misdemeanor under § 17-107, carrying up to 1 year in jail, a $1,000 fine, and 5 points for a first offense.
-You can owe both the MVA fees and face the criminal charge for the same lapse.
-Understanding that these are two distinct tracks is the first step in dealing with either one.
+Track two is criminal: knowingly driving an uninsured vehicle is a misdemeanor under § 17-107 — up to 1 year in jail, a $1,000 fine, and 5 points on a first offense.
+You can owe the fees and face the charge for the same lapse.
+And the word “knowingly” is the whole ballgame on the criminal side.

 Maryland requires every registered vehicle to carry liability insurance at all times — not just when the vehicle is being driven.
-Drivers who let coverage lapse, cancel a policy before returning their tags, or drive a vehicle they know is uninsured often discover the consequences only when the bill arrives or the registration is suspended.
-The penalties accumulate quietly and the MVA rarely forgets them.
+Drivers who let coverage lapse, cancel a policy before returning their tags, or drive a car they know is uninsured often discover the consequences only when the bill arrives or the registration is suspended.
+The penalties accumulate quietly, and the MVA rarely forgets them.

 What Maryland Requires